tomazcuber/YourCookbok/README.md

 ## Architectural Highlights & Decisions

 The architecture of this application was designed to be clean, modular, and highly defensible.
-The key decisions are documented in the `ADR.md` file, with the most important highlights summarized below.
+The most important highlights summarized below.

 ### 1. Clean Architecture with MVVM